 Student Participation/Empowerment: Student involvement is essential in solving and preventing violent acts on school campuses.
 Students are involved in National Coalition Building Institute (NCBI) training, Sources of Strength, Leadership Training, Second Step, and Natural Helpers.

 Parent Participation: Parents are encouraged to participate in building cabinets, on committees and as volunteers for all school functions.
 District PTA Council and PTA/PTSA presidents are involved.
 Parents serve on many district committees.

 Partnership between the school and local law enforcement: Guilderland Police and school officials work together to ensure the safety of the school environment.

 Crime prevention through environmental design: Safety assessments of the school facilities have been conducted with recommendations to administrators by the BOCES Risk Management personnel and the New York State Police.

-Drug and alcohol prevention programs: Our K-12 Health curriculum, Wellness Days, Hooked on Health Committee, and Natural Helpers are programs available for drug, tobacco and alcohol prevention.
+Drug and alcohol prevention programs: Our K-12 Health curriculum, Wellness Days, DARE (Drug Abuse Resistance Education, Counseling and other programs available for drug, tobacco and alcohol prevention.

 Fire and Arson Prevention and Injury Prevention: All are part of K-12 health instruction.

 Administrators have worked to develop a method to report, track and monitor any crime committed on school campuses.
 They work closely with the Guilderland School Resource Officer.
 This is now mandated in the Violent and Disruptive Incident Reporting (VADIR).

 Training will be provided prior to the beginning of school and throughout the course of the year for all staff.
 Topics will relate to safety issues, anti-bullying, hazing, crisis management, Internet safety, harassment, gang awareness, and dealing with difficult students.